 Saffron, the worlds most expensive spice, is the stigma plucked from the purple-flowered crocus.
 Each has only three stigmas, and a five acre plot yields between 500 and 750g of this hand picked spice.
-A-grade has a deeper red colour and is more concentrated.
-"B-grade" is still high quality but a different section of the stigma, closer to the base of the flower.
+“A-grade” has a deeper red colour and is more concentrated.
+“B-grade” is still high quality but a different section of the stigma, closer to the base of the flower.

 Saffron has a pungent, earthy, bittersweet flavour and a unique, acrid, haylike aroma.
 The saffron crocus is sterile and is propagated by dividing the corms (small underground bulbs).
 Because it’s so concentrated, a few threads can flavour an entire dish.
 Spain and Iran together account for more than 80 percent of world production of about 300 tons annually.
 Saffron is cultivated on a much smaller scale in Italy, Crete, Turkey, and Kashmir.